Riko-lab/sort-visualizer/README.md

 * Promises (async, await)

 This project helped me to understand how these algorithms work and to get familiar with asynchronous Javascript.

+### How to use

+You can download the repository locally and run the html file with a local server.

+#### Improvments

+Graphic, code efficiency